tintinweb/DSAregenK/README.md

 DSAregenK
 =========

-Recover the private key from signed DSA messages with weak coefficient 'k'.
+Recover the private key of signed DSA messages with weak coefficient 'k'.
 The coefficient is considered weak if 'k' is
 * not unique for all signed messages
 * not randomly selected for all signed messages